HOME Register

 healthy: adjective. to be in good health.

-I wish I could do it: A conditional statement used to express inability to do a certain thing.
-I wish I could buy a car.
+I wish I could do it: A conditional statement used to express inability to do a certain task or action.
+"I wish I could buy a car.
 But I don't have money."

 It's: It is

 okay or Ok: adverb.
-It shows agreement, approval.
-It is Okay with me to wait for you for dinner tonight."
+It shows agreement or approval.
+"It is Okay with me to wait for you for dinner tonight."

-in moderation: adverb. in small amount, just enough.
+in moderation: adverb.
+In small amount, just enough.
 "I eat sweet in moderation not to get fat."

 Go up

-several: adjective. many; used with countable objects.
+several: adjective.
+Many; used with countable objects.
 I have purchased three novels."
 "I told you several times not to do it."

 failed: past and participle form of the verb, fail.
 Not to be able to do what is expected of.
 Be unsuccessful.
 "I failed on my test."
 I have failed to write a good essay."

-give up: idiomatic verb. to stop doing something.
+give up: idiomatic verb.
+To stop doing something.
 To lose hope and not to continue to do something.
 "I tried several times to talk with my boyfriend, but he doesn't want to see me any more.
 So, I gave up."

 What if: idiomatic conditional phrase.
 It means: What happens?
 "What if I told you I am pregnant for three months now?"
 "What if we skip lunch today?
 We must finish this work before lunch."

-all the time: adverb. always.
+all the time: adverb.
+Always.
 "You argue with me all the time."

-adjust: verb. to change things to accommodate a situation; to modify.
+adjust: verb.
+To change things to accommodate a situation; to modify.
 "I need to adjust my weekend schedule for this project."

 What'd you mean by? a question statement to make sure we understand what someone said.
 What do you mean by this?

-crave for sugar: a idiomatic verb. to feel like eating sweet a lot.
+crave for sugar: a idiomatic verb.
+To feel like eating sweet a lot.
 "Stop eating sugar; eat green vegetables and fruits.
 Then you will not crave for sugar."

 Go up